Holiday for Pans: Search for new label

 During a May 1983 interview for Guitar World, a scattered Pastorius mentioned his excitement over the project: "I have a record you will not believe: Holiday for Pans, which I adapted from David Rose's "Holiday for Strings" and arranged for Othello Molineaux, the steel drum player who's with me on Word of Mouth."
 In the same interview, he made the dubious claim that he had funded the recordings himself, stating, "...I have about twenty-four master tapes that I paid for myself."

 Following the rejection by Warner Bros., the Holiday for Pans project laid dormant for approximately four years.
 For some period of time, the master tapes were stranded in a friend's van, which had been impounded in a New Jersey tow-yard.
-In 1986, during a 17-week stay at Bellevue Hospital, Pastorius began obsessing over the tapes, believing that they were the key to his commercial comeback.
+In 1986, during a 17-week stay at Bellevue Hospital, Pastorius began obsessing over the tapes, believing that they were the key to his comeback.
 After securing a day-pass release from Bellevue, Pastorius mixed down Holiday for Pans at "a small jingle studio on the Upper East Side," with Kenny Jackel engineering.
 Pastorius left the master tapes in Jackel's possession, instructing him: "Don't give them up to anybody except me."
 The tapes remained in a closet at Jackel's studio for several years.

 During the final months of his life, Pastorius attempted to shop Holiday for Pans around to various labels.
 He instructed writer and friend Bill Milkowski to dub cassettes of the rough mixes created at Jackel's studio for submission to different record companies.
 Ultimately, Pastorius was unsuccessful in finding another label to release Holiday for Pans.
 While he still guested on various releases during the mid-1980s, Pastorius' behavior and deteriorated professional relationships prevented him from securing another record contract before his death in 1987.